2.10 Criminological Schools and Their Theories

 One of the most explosive new theories of crime causation to come out of the Contemporary School came from James Q. Wilson and George L. Kelling.
 In 1982, they both published an article that theorized that crime was a byproduct of the physical aesthetics of a community.
 The more a neighborhood took care of its surroundings—buildings, parks, public spaces, etc.—the less inclined it would be to attract the criminal element (panhandlers, vagrants, thieves, vandals, drunks, and rowdy teenagers).
 They theorized and observed that the reverse was also true: whenever a community experienced a downturn in its physical appearance, the crime rate increased.
 This “Broken Windows Theory”—where “serious street crime flourishes in areas in which disorderly behavior goes unchecked” (Wilson & Kelling, 1982, p.
 4)—was adapted from the Social Disorganization Theory of Shaw and McKay and has influences of Differential Association Theory from Sutherland.
 The main argument for Wilson and Kelling is informal social control – the ability of a community to regulate its own inhabitants despite formal law enforcement regulations.
 Recall back to Social Disorganization Theory and the use of these informal social controls: neighborhood watches, church groups, close-knit neighborhoods, and so forth.
 The strength of a community and its “collective efficacy” in keeping the grass cut, the streets clean, the parks free of litter, the storefronts clean, the street corners free of vagrants, no prostitutes, no panhandlers, no drug use, no gangs, no broken windows—this is the hallmark of a safe neighborhood according to Wilson and Kelling.

 Another key Contemporary Theory is Labeling Theory.
 This theory states that once a person is stigmatized by a label of “criminal,” it is extremely difficult to remove that label from their persona regardless of the measures they take.
 Labeling Theory has many uses outside of the criminological field.
 Think about it: How many times have you “labeled” someone based off of a perceived action of that individual?
 How many times has someone “labeled” you?
 Are you the embodiment of that label, or are you more than just the description of that label?
-What would do to remove the label from your perceived description of you as a person?
+What would you do to remove the label from your perceived description of you as a person?
 In the world of crime causation, Labeling Theory excludes people from normal social activities simply by means of their previous antisocial behavior.
 People who become labeled as criminals become hardened in that role and typically will fall deeper into that label to the point where they no longer can identify with any other personality trait other than that of “criminal.”
 In sociological terms, there are ascribed statuses and achieved statuses, those that are worked towards and those that are given.
 Labeling Theory can work in the same way.

 Contemporary Theories have one major core theme that all the rest fail to take into consideration: gender.
-Every school of theoretical thought leading up to the Contemporary School have only observed and researched criminal behavior from the male point of view.
+Every school of theoretical thought leading up to the Contemporary School has only observed and researched criminal behavior from the male point of view.
 It wasn’t until the 1970s when Dr. Freda Adler introduced the Feminist Theory of crime causation to the discussion of criminality that Criminology began to think of causation from an entirely new perspective.
 The Feminist Theory simply states that crime cannot be understood without thinking about the role that women have to play in its causation.
 Crime is shaped based on varying social experiences between men and women.
 Focusing solely on the male perspective of the crime experience (patriarchy) completely overshadows the experiences of the female perspective and leaves out the opportunity to understand the role women have in the social framework of deviance.
 Women are certainly capable of being criminals, however the circumstances that lead them to becoming deviant can be different for them than it is for men.
 Furthermore, the higher risks of victimization for women must also be taken into consideration when the issue of rehabilitation treatments are being prescribed through the justice system.

 Taking the Feminist Theory a step further, Dr. Kimberlé Crenshaw introduced her theory of Intersectionality, which posited that it was not enough that gender be considered with regards to criminal behavior, but also race and class.
 Criminal causation was a byproduct of discrimination and disadvantage created by systemic and institutionalized mechanisms meant to propel one dominant group over another.
 Prejudice, bias, and even racism were driving forces behind much of the causes of criminal behavior in many instances of non-majority groups, according to this theory.
 Criminologists needed to understand not only what it meant to be non-male, but also what it meant to be part of the non-majority group in order to fully grasp the inconsistency of opportunities in social experiences that could lead to a life of crime, according to the intersection of race, class, and gender.